 "Of course, princess."
 He gave Ben a toothy smile, chomping his gum as he reached for the shampoo.

-Ben's face heated and he grabbed for a washcloth, pulling uselessly at its ends.
-He supposed he should've been grateful that the shouting, kicking, and throwing up had given way to banter, but it felt really wrong under the circumstances.
+Ben's face heated and he grabbed a washcloth just to have something to do with his hands.
+He supposed he should've been grateful that the shouting, kicking, and throwing up had given way to banter, but it felt wrong under the circumstances.

 "Thought you'd decided to check out for a few," Dave said, turning back to Bridgette.